suarez96/Heart_Statlog_Classifier/README.md

 ![Starting Point](presentation/nominal_data.png)

-We can easily fix this problem by using a nominal converter so that we get a numerical output instead.
-As follows:
+We can easily fix this problem by using a nominal converter to get numerical output instead.
+Seen below:

 ![Starting2](presentation/numerical_data.png)